 An automated penetration testing framework provides the routine examination of software, servers, and networks for security flaws or vulnerabilities.
 Then, since the assessments are automatic, the daily checks don’t require much extra work or time.

 Metasploit is an automated penetration testing platform with a command-line gui.
-It helps to find vulnerabilities and exploiting them.
+It helps to find vulnerabilities and exploit them.
 Metasploit has 1500+ exploits and 500+ payloads.
 It’s a cross-platform software that conveniently runs on Windows, macOS, and Linux.
 According to Metasploit, “Metasploit is a partnership between the open-source community and Rapid7 that lets defense teams do more than just manage security tests, check vulnerabilities, and boost security awareness.

 Sn1per Community Edition is an automatic scanner that can be used to enumerate and search for vulnerabilities during a penetration test.”
 Like other penetration testing software, it has a command-line interface and integrates with other penetration testing tools like MSFConsole, Metasploit Pro, and Zenmap.